graphql/graphql-spec/spec/Section 6 -- Execution.md

   * If {operationName} is {null}:
     * If {document} contains exactly one operation.
       * Return the Operation contained in the {document}.
-    * Otherwise produce a query error requiring {operationName}.
+    * Otherwise produce a request error requiring {operationName}.
   * Otherwise:
     * Let {operation} be the Operation named {operationName} in {document}.
-    * If {operation} was not found, produce a query error.
+    * If {operation} was not found, produce a request error.
     * Return {operation}.